xiaominsonggit/min_grad/README.md

 The Jacobian represents the "local" partial derivatives, in contrast to the gradients with respect to all weights, which propagate backwards.

-## Flow Chart of Forward and Backward Propagation
+## Flow Chart of Forward and Backward Propagations

 Below is a flow chart of forward and backward propagation for a single node.
 (Top) The data flows from left to right during forward propagation, and then the gradients flow from right to left during back-propagation.
 Notice the gradients accumulate from other operations in the same layer (depicted with dotted lines below).